LTUC/amman-dotnet-401d2/curriculum/prework/tutorials.md

 ### Microsoft Virtual Academy (ETA: ~4 Hours)

-Follow along in the first 12 videos of the Microsoft Virtual Academy C# Video for Absolute Beginners.
+Follow along in the first 12 videos of the [Microsoft Virtual Academy C# Fundamentals](https://mva.microsoft.com/en-us/training-courses/c-fundamentals-for-absolute-beginners-16169){:target="_blank"}.
 Code along with Bob in Visual Studio, and take the assessments after every test.

 ### .NET in the Browser (~90 min)